-When my boyfriend Edogave me my first Polaroid back in 77.
-Well he was going to the lab to develop and everything do color correction, and I was like I don’t want to do that.
+When my boyfriend Edo gave me my first Polaroid back in 77.
+Well he was going to the lab to develop and everything do colour correction, and I was like I don’t want to do that.
 It was just instant.
-It was a great tool for me as well as a very faithful companion, whether I was going to a club or traveling or styling.
+It was a great tool for me as well as a very faithful companion, whether I was going to a club or travelling or styling.

 Did you feel the need to constantly document stuff because you felt what was going on in your life was very ephemeral?